Most likely, you're new to Logbook and are looking for an overview of what's going on here, right? Well, we have a show (or video) for you!

 Reports and Reporting

-Oh and about once a week, you get an email with a brief report on how you've been doing – compared to me, Marlis, Ilka, Scott or others from the mySugr team!
+Oh and about once a week, you get an email with a brief report on how you've been doing – compared to some members of the the mySugr team!
 Kinda neat, right!?

-There are beautiful and useful PDF-reports in there too, which you can generate for your doc.
-This helps him or her coach you in beating the monsters even more efficiently.
+There are beautiful and useful PDF-reports in there too, which you can generate for your doctor.
+This helps your doctor coach you in beating the monsters even more efficiently.

 Need to know how to use anything else in the app?
 Write our support team!
 We're happy to help!! support@mysugr.com